biotope/biotope-element/docs/lifecycle-hooks.md

   5. `render`
   6. `rendered`

-- (maybe the user did something and) 2 second later we add a new attribute to the component:
+- (maybe the user did something and) 2 seconds later we add a new attribute to the component:
   1. `attributeChangedCallback` (for the new attribute)
   2. `render`
   3. `rendered`